 Later, while exiting the section marked “Apathy,” she adopts a Kente country look that helps ready us for Beyoncé going cowgirl in a song with her Texas twang (and pulling it off, of course).
 Then, about halfway through, the narrative escalates in a gorgeous transition from the Superdome to imagery of Beyonce leading a line of women in sheer white dresses, which look both ancient and futuristic, as they walk across swampy waters and through the weeds.
 This section is a strong allusion to Daughters of the Dust, the Julie Dash film also referenced in her last video, Formation, directed by Melina Matsoukas.
 Daughters of the Dust is an unfairly ignored classic, perhaps the most important film in the shamefully sparse black woman cinematic canon.

 And then, later, after “Forgiveness” and intimate scenes in which Jay Z appears, comes “Redemption.”
-It’s here that Beyonce, like a religious figure, seems to have successfully led those black women in white to a pastoral setting, where daring black women who’ve been picked on in the media can gather and heal.
+It’s here that Beyonce, like a religious figure, seems to have successfully led those ladies in white to a pastoral setting, where daring black women who’ve been picked on in the media can gather and heal.
 We’ve already seen Serena Williams twerking her Olympian body earlier in the film.
 Then in this section, in what looks like a utopian feminist (no, Womanist) cult, we see black women in flowing, colorful clothes sitting on porches.
 There’s Zendaya, Amandla Stenberg, Quvenzhane Wallis, Winnie Harlow, ballerina Michaela DePrince, and, most poignantly, the mothers of Oscar Grant, Trayvon Martin, Michael Brown and Eric Garner.